 Startups like Bonobos are giving new definitions to convenience by setting up stores wherein customers can try out outfits and can get the purchased items shipped to their homes.
 This strategy has helped Bonobos drive in huge amount of traffic.
 Bonobos and Fabletics have collectively steered $200 billion away from the big retailers over the last 5 years.

-The big traditional retailers like Walmart and Macy’s are will actually have to work a lot harder, bring in compelling products and entice customers in order remain ahead in this race.
+The big traditional retailers like Walmart and Macy’s are will actually have to work a lot harder, bring in compelling products and entice customers in order to remain ahead in this race.

 Economists also mention that the US presidential elections in November could prove to be a slight distraction to the early-season spending.
-However, sales are expected to pick up post election.
+However, sales are expected to pick up post-election.

 “The trend to watch is the way that online, mobile and store channels influence each other,” says Rod Sides.
-“Large e-commerce players and digital platforms such as Facebook and Pinterest are shaping what people think a great shopping experience is – a fast, highly-curated assortment with access to visuals, information and buying sources.
+“Large e-commerce players and digital platforms such as Facebook and Pinterest are shaping what people think great shopping experience is – a fast, highly-curated assortment with access to visuals, information, and buying sources.
 Since these bigger platforms are more connected to the customer, retailers should consider including them as part of their digital marketing campaigns this holiday season.”

 Temporary staff being hired